swlaschin/fsharpforfunandprofit.com/_posts/2014-01-12-roman-numeral-kata.md

 This was the first thing that irritated me -- diving into code without really understanding the requirements.

-A [programming kata](http://en.wikipedia.org/wiki/Kata_(programming\)) is so called because the goal is to practice your skills as a developer.
+A [programming kata](http://en.wikipedia.org/wiki/Kata_(programming)) is so called because the goal is to practice your skills as a developer.
 But for me, coding skills are just one aspect of a being a software developer, and not always the most important.

 If there is anything that needs practicing by most developers, it is listening to and understanding the needs of the customer (a.k.a. requirements).
 We should never forget that our goal is to deliver value, not just to write code.

-In this case, even though there is a [wiki page](http://codingdojo.org/cgi-bin/wiki.pl?KataRomanNumerals) for the kata, the requirements are still somewhat fuzzy, and so I view this as an excellent opportunity to drill down into them, and maybe learn something new.
+In this case, even though there is a [page](http://codingdojo.org/kata/RomanNumerals/) for the kata, the requirements are still somewhat fuzzy, and so I view this as an excellent opportunity to drill down into them, and maybe learn something new.

 ## Becoming a domain expert